ibm-build-lab/terraform-ibm-cloud-pak/modules/Db2/README.md

 Go [here](../CREDENTIALS.md) for details.

+## Resources Required
+-   1 worker node
+-   Cores: 5.7 (2 for the Db2 engine and 3.7 for Db2 auxiliary services)
+-   Memory: 10.4 GiB (4 GiB for the Db2 engine and 6.4 GiB for Db2 auxiliary services)

 ## Download required license files

 Download required license files from [IBM Internal Software Download](https://w3-03.ibm.com/software/xl/download/ticket.wss) or [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/) into the  `../../modules/db2/files` folder on your local computer.